 Upon taking a closer look at their documentation however, Eloqua appears cumbersome to setup and use.
 For example, it appears that recipients need to receive two emails in order to read a single email.
 Quite confusing indeed.

 We can clearly see the momentous shift to value-based care in healthcare is driving a need for a proper HIPAA email marketing solution.

-After months of diligent research and listening to customer feedback, we decided to build Project Orca, which is our solution to the need we see in the market for HIPAA Compliant Email Marketing.
+After months of diligent research and listening to customer feedback, we decided to build Paubox Marketing, which is our solution to the need we see in the market for HIPAA compliant email marketing.

-Since its release on Christmas day, we’ve used customer feedback to drive its product roadmap.
+Since its release on Christmas day, we’ve used customer feedback to drive the product roadmap.

-As a result, we’ve added the following features to Project Orca:
+As a result, we’ve already added the following features to Paubox Marketing:

-We are intent on delivering superior value to our customers by using customer feedback as our product roadmap.
+We are intent on delivering superior value to our customers by using customer feedback to guide our product roadmap.